rohitramu/kpm/README.md

 {{- end -}}
 ```

-Multiple conditions can also be checked, and you can also specify default behavior if all conditions fail:
+Multiple conditions can be checked, and you can also specify default behavior if all conditions fail:
 ```
 {{- if (eq .values.color "green") -}}
 Go!